 This year, we’ll be hosting the whole event at the campsite – Teds at Hunger Hill on Saturday 13th August 2022.
 It’s a big change, and something of a calculated risk, but we think that it’ll set the tone for the next few years.

 We’re still working on the finer points, and we’ll keep you updated.

-See you all there across 8-10 November.
+See you all in August.

 Back in the day, a man took it upon himself to document everything scirocco.